 Why do startups fail?

 Often startups begin with the idea of perfecting a product, then release it to the marketplace.
-They spend too many months assuming customers will love the product but the actual response wouldn’t be as how they expected it to be.
+They spend too many months assuming customers will love the product but the actual response wouldn’t be as to how they expected it to be.
 This was because they never spoke to their prospective customers and never determined if the product was actually interesting or not.

 Lean startups to the rescue: